melizadsilva/Social_buzz/README.md

 I used the Reaction table as the base table, then joined the relevant columns from Content data set, and then the Reaction Types data set.

 ## Data Analysis

+### How many unique Content Categories are there?
+There are 16 unique content categories

 ### What are the Top 5 Categories?
 ![Image description](top_5_categories.png)

+### How many reactions did the top Category get?
+#### The top Category which was Animal got a total of 1897 reactions
+People obviously really like animals!

 ### What was the month with the most posts?
 ![Image description](Monthly_posts.png)

+Month of **May** had the most no of posts, followed by January.
+With **Feburary** being the least.

+### Insights
+#### Animals and Science are the 2 most popular content, showing that people enjoy 'real-life' and 'factual' content the most.
+Food is a common theme with the top 5 categories with "Healthy Eating" ranking the highest.
+This may give an indicatlon to the audience within your user base.
+You could use this insight to create a campaign and work with healthy eating brands to boost user engagement.